Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 So thanks to terrain population, it is possible for a getBlockState() call to trigger a setBlockState() call during its execution.

 ## Redstone Power Flag Suppression
+There is a [global redstone power flag](../global-flags.md#redstone-power-flag).
+Whenever redstone dust is updated, it turns off the redstone power flag, then checks whether it is receiving power from adjacent blocks, and then turns the redstone power flag back on again.
+This system is necessary to prevent redstone dust from powering itself.
+If an update suppression occurs while the redstone checks whether it is receiving power, then the redstone power flag stays on permanently.
+While the redstone dust checks whether it is receiving power it is only doing getBlockState() calls and does not send out any block updates, unless one of the getBlockState() calls triggers a terrain population.
+Without terrain population it is thus very difficult to cause an update suppression while redstone dust is checking whether it is receiving power.
+With terrain population however the getBlockState() call can trigger a setBlockState() call which can send block updates which can be easily update suppressed.

 ## Pulling immovable blocks
 A video explanation of pulling immovable blocks is in [Panda's Generating a Pig Spawner in 1.11](https://www.youtube.com/watch?v=cVvB53sWETg).